 The truth is, we don’t know.
 In comparison to its rich history, science has only recently started to evaluate the range of health benefits that lavender essential oil contains.

 Today, lavender is one of the most popular essential oils in the world.

-To give you a feel of how potent this ancient plant is, I put together what I believe are the top five health benefits of lavender oil and the reasons you should consider using it.
+To give you a feel of how potent this ancient plant is, I put together what I believe are the top seven health benefits of lavender oil and the reasons you should consider using it.

 7 Lavender Oil Benefits and Studies

 Arguably the most dangerous and most common risk factor for every disease that affects Americans, free radicals (toxins, chemicals, pollutants, etc.) are responsible for shutting down your immune system and can cause unbelievable damage to your body.